npg70/galbreath-old/sources/kintyre-the-hidden-past.md

 ## Page 210

+Appendix II - Surname Changes in Kintyre

 > GALBRAITH.
 From *Mac a Bhreatnaich*, 'son of the Briton', i.e. of Strathclyde.
-(TSOS, 285)
+> (TSOS [The Surnames of Scotland, Balck 1946], 285)
 > The name was once common in Gigha, whence, in the 19th century -- and presumably
 > earlier -- many of the Kintyre G families came.
 >
 > Neill McBretnych in Kilchevan c.
 1630 (SLK);
 >
-> James Galbreth in Kilkeden or Ardnacross, 1694 (HTL, 53);
+> James Galbreth in Kilkeden or Ardnacross, 1694 (HTL [Hearth Tax List], 53);
 >
 > John Galbreath in Killigruer
 >